ascii-boxes/boxes/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If possible, add screenshots to help explain your problem.

 **Environment (please complete the following information):**
  - *Boxes* version: [e.g. `v1.3 (6d663cc)`]